needsomesl33p/htb_walkthrough/trick.md

 Okay, that's something.
 Let's add it to the `/etc/resolv.conf`:
 `nameserver 10.10.11.166`

 New DNS server was added to the resolve config, now we can query the DNS server.
-And one of the most jucy thing what a hacker can do is DNS zone transfer (AXFR).
+And one of the most juicy thing what a hacker can do is DNS zone transfer (AXFR).
 So I tried:

 ```
 dig axfr @10.10.11.166 trick.htb